5 from 24 votes

 Cook: 10 minutes

-As a certified fried chicken lover, believe me when I say these Fried Chicken Tenders are life-changing good!!
-They're super juicy, extra crispy, with a delicious seasoned batter that goes with any sauce!
-These Fried Chicken Tenders are amazing plain or even better with some of my homemade Sauces like my Easy Ranch Dressing or BBQ Sauce – perfect for everyone!
+These easy to make Fried Chicken Tenders are super juicy, extra crispy, with a delicious seasoned batter that goes with any sauce!
+They're a hit for anyone I make them for and are amazing plain or even better with some of my homemade Sauces like my Easy Ranch Dressing or BBQ Sauce!

 Ingredients